Negotiation Idioms

 - to compromise with someone

-The asking price for the chemicals was too high but we met the salesman halfway and made an agreement.
+The price for the truck was too high but we met the salesman halfway and made an agreement to buy it.

 - to make certain or sure

-We nailed down an agreement to finish the staff room as quickly as possible.
+We nailed down an agreement to build the staff room as quickly as possible.

 off the record